Hildenborough to Hadlow or Tonbridge walk

 The walk route also passes Hadlow's other attraction, Broadview Gardens (free entry).
 This is a collection of small landscaped gardens designed by successive generations of horticultural students at Hadlow College.

 There are two possible lunch pubs on the route to Hadlow.
 Halfway through the Main Walk the Chaser Inn (01732-810360) in Shipbourne has a pleasant beer garden next to the churchyard and serves food all afternoon.
 Half an hour further on you come to the smaller and quieter Kentish Rifleman (01732-810727), a charming old pub in the hamlet of Dunk's Green.
-It serves homemade food up to 2pm (3pm Sun) and has a particularly attractive back garden.
+It serves homemade food up to 2pm (3pm Sun) and also has an attractive back garden.

-Help us!
 After the walk, we would love to get your feedback

-Out: (not a train station)
+Out (not a train station)

-National Rail: 03457 48 49 50 • Travelline (bus times): 0871 200 2233 (12p/min) • TFL (London) : 0343 222 1234
+National Rail: 03457 48 49 50 • Travelline (bus times): 0871 200 22 33 (12p/min) • TFL (London) : 0343 222 1234

 |Copyright||© Saturday Walkers Club.
 All Rights Reserved.
 No commercial use.
 No copying.
 No derivatives.
 Free with attribution for one time non-commercial use only. www.walkingclub.org.uk/site/license.shtml|